hopfenspace/MateBot-Telegram/README.md

-_MateBot Telegram_ is a Telegram Bot as frontend to the [MateBot API](https://github.com/hopfenspace/MateBot) that allows users to buy Mate, ice cream and pizza or more, easily share bills (in the so called "communisms") or get refunds from the community when they paid for something used by everyone.
+_MateBot Telegram_ is a Telegram Bot as frontend to the [MateBot API](https://github.com/hopfenspace/MateBot) that allows users to buy Mate, ice cream and pizza or more, easily share bills (in the so-called "communisms") or get refunds from the community when they paid for something used by everyone.
 It provides external and internal user relationships with polls about membership policies as well as the possibility for users to vouch for others.